paulSambolin/paulSambolin.github.io/_posts/2022-05-03-volvo-vida.md

 I swapped the coil packs between cylinder 6 and 5, then re-scanned the vehicle.
 The diagnostic code now shows current on coil 5 and previous on cylinder 6 (missed a photo).
 I installed a new [coil pack](https://www.amazon.com/Bosch-0221604008-Ignition-Coil-Plug/dp/B0048E10OY) for $50, cleared the diagnostic codes and went for a drive!

 ## Closing Advice
 I have diagnosed and replaced coil packs on other vehicles so this was a straightforward repiar.
 The hard part in the past was the Volvo VIDA software configuration.
-Spending $5 on the image from volvodiag.com was well worth it
+Spending $5 on the image from volvodiag.com was well worth it.  - Paul